 The personal data we collect is as follows:

 4) delivery address

 5) telephone number / fax number

-7) credit or debit card / other payment information
+7) credit or debit card (held for time taken to process order only) / other payment information

 The personal information you provide to us will be used for the following reasons: